 Always wanted to know how big firms introduce radical, ground-breaking innovations to the market?
-Or how entrepreneurs start their business after experiencing a flash of enterprising insight?
-This module introduces students to the academic field of innovation management and entrepreneurship.
-After all, your design will never reach the production stage without a positive, adequately developed business plan.
+Or how entrepreneurs turn a fantastic idea into their own startup?
+Then this module is just your street.
+You will be introduced to the academic discipline of innovation management and entrepreneurship.
+After all, your design will never reach the production stage without a positive, properly developed business plan!

-• Data Visualisation: lucid representations of big data;
+- Data Visualization: visual representations of big data;

-• An extension course on either Smart Technology (bio-signals and medical electronics) or New Media (combined with Data Vizualisation).
+- An extension course on either Smart Technology (bio-signals and medical electronics) or New Media (combined with Data Visualization).